Trans Thriving

 No wait… I copy and pasted the definition of “Thricing”.

-Most people think I am crazy, but I am not too worried about it.
-I have a hypothesis that most people if not all people inherently think trans women are crazy.
-I’m not special and I don’t even blame them for this prejudice.
+I have been told that I have a screw loose, but I am not too worried about it.
+I have a hypothesis that most people if not all people inherently think trans women are a “bit off” if not completely crazy.
+Neither am I immune from this judgement or special and I don’t even blame them for this prejudice.
 Sometimes I share it.
 I mean, who would “volunteer” to be a woman?
 Who would “choose” to be the lesser of two sexes?
 Who in their right mind would “opt in” for less pay and to have their ideas regurgitated as someone else’s?

 I did.
-And sometimes I resent myself for making the this sensible and imperative adjustment to create harmony between my internal and external world.
-When I am thriving, that harmony of self shines in the face of mine and other’s bigotry.
+And sometimes I resent myself for making this sensible and imperative adjustment in my life to create harmony between my internal and external world.
+When I am thriving, my harmony of self shines in the face of mine and other’s bigotry.

-Anyways, over time I released that most people are nuts, but they get a pass because their type of crazy aligns more closely with a current social norm.
-They repeatedly follow familial or personal patterns that lead them down depressing, cliche roads so well worn in their communities and then express surprise about a negative outcome.
+Anyways, over time I realized that most people are bonkers, but they get a pass because their type of absurdity aligns more closely with current social norms.
+They repeatedly follow familial or personal patterns that lead them down depressing, empty, cliche roads so well worn in their communities that could be predicted and then express surprise when there is a negative outcome.
 I don’t think sanity necessarily factors into someone’s thriving equation.
-There is a lot of math to calculate thriving, at least the outward thriving equation people use to justify staying in a job or with a partner that agitates our wellbeing.
+There is math to calculate thriving, at least the outward thriving equation people use to justify staying in a job or with a partner that agitates their wellbeing.
 There aren’t hard lines when it comes to someone’s sense of self excellence.
-I think a lot of us, trans, cis, straights, gays, etc, will have similar tangible items in their thriving checklist, a good job and good pay, community, and so on.
-From my limited research, many of us trans folx have similar things on our “am I thriving” checklist.
+I think a lot of us, trans, cis, straights, gays, etc, will have similar tangible items in their thriving checklist, a good job and good pay, loving community, and so on.
+From my limited research, many of us trans folks have similar things on our “am I thriving” checklist.

 Much of my life was spent in denial that what I was receiving was what I actually wanted and because it was tied to stereotypical success, money, relationships, things, I thought I should be grateful.